-New Book Available for Preorder!
+New Book Available!

 Prange-Morgan’s journey of healing, both in mind and body, paralleled her son’s journey toward emotional health, connection with others, and maturity.
 Living and working through trauma can give us a unique perspective and teach us grace and compassion.
 Prange-Morgan’s inspirational story is a testament to the power of human resilience and inextinguishable hope.